learn-co-curriculum/dsc-classes-and-instances/README.md

 * Describe a class and how it creates objects
 * Describe an instance object
-* Create an instance of class
+* Create an instance of a class

 ## Defining a Class

-Imaginge you are starting a ride share business.
+Imagine you are starting a ride share business.
 Let's call it *fuber*.
 Rides all generally have the same basic information.
 They have a driver, passenger(s), origin, destination, car information, and price.
 You plan on having a pretty large client base, so, you could imagine having many rides being taken every day.

 So, you will need to have a way to bundle up and operate on all the information you mentioned earlier about a particular ride.
 And as you said, our business is going to really take off, so, you are going to need to create rides over and over.